Zachary Adam Chesser: Pursuit of Islamic activism

 I seek to help the world understand that neither the Muslims in general nor the mujahideen including Al Qaeda are abject to peace, but that this peace come with the following conditions: a complete withdrawal of non-Muslim forces from Muslim lands, an ending of the propping up of the apartheid regime of Israel, and a ceasing of the propping up of the brutal dictators we currently have who refuse to rule by divine law. ...
 I also seek to help the world understand that there will be no peace until the above conditions are met.
 Basically the formula works like this … if you kill us, then we kill you.
 If you do not kill us then we can have peace.
 9/11 had nothing to with freedom or democracy.
 It had to do with the murder of hundreds of thousands of Muslims around the world by American and other powers. ...
 As Usama bin Laden said with regard to the cartoons of Denmark, if there is no check in the freedom of your words, then let your hearts be open to the freedom of our actions.

-Chesser became one of the most visible members helping the American Jesse Curtis Morton, aka Younes Abdullah Mohammed, run the radical Revolution Muslim website.
-Morton has said he created the site to promote propaganda supporting al-Qaeda.
-This was one of the few American websites to praise the 2009 Fort Hood Shooting, in which a US Army psychiatrist killed fellow soldiers.
+Chesser became one of the most visible members helping Jesse Curtis Morton, also known as Younes Abdullah Mohammed, who ran the radical Revolution Muslim website.
+Morton said he created the site to promote propaganda supporting al-Qaeda.
+Revolution Muslim was one of the few American websites to praise the Fort Hood Shooting in 2009, in which a U.S. Army psychiatrist killed fellow U.S. Army soldiers.

-In April 2010, Revolution Muslim's website posted a statement jointly drafted by Chesser (under the online username Abu Talhah al-Amrikee) and Morton that warned South Park creators Trey Parker and Matt Stone of violent retribution for their depictions of Muhammad.
-The post included the business addresses of likely targets of retribution, including Comedy Central and Parker and Stone's production company.
+In April 2010, Revolution Muslim's website posted a statement jointly drafted by Chesser under the online username Abu Talhah al-Amrikee and Morton that warned South Park creators Trey Parker and Matt Stone of violent retribution for their depictions of Muhammad.
+The post included the business addresses of likely targets of retribution, including Comedy Central, which airs the comedy show, and Parker and Stone's production company.